Polymer/old-docs-site/app/2.0/docs/tools/overview.md

 title: Tools overview
 ---

-The Polymer Project offers a range of tools for developing, building, and optimizing Polymer elements and apps.
+The Polymer Project offers a range of tools to help developers write web components.

-You can use Polymer CLI for the vast majority of your Polymer development tasks.
-Read [Polymer CLI](polymer-cli) to get started.

-For use cases Polymer CLI doesn't handle, you can customize your toolchain.
-Check out [Advanced tools](advanced) for a description of the underlying tools that Polymer CLI is composed of, and then use a build tool like Grunt or Gulp to automate your workflow.
+The [Polymer CLI](polymer-cli) is our reccomended "swiss army knife" for Polymer tooling.
+It supports a collection of commands for common scenarios like serving, testing, and initializing new projects from templates.

+For advanced tooling configurations that the CLI may not handle, check out our [Advanced tools](advanced) section.
+The Polymer CLI is composed of lower-level tooling that you are welcome to use directly.
+For example, the [`polymer-build`](https://github.com/Polymer/polymer-build) library helps you create your own build process out of pluggable streams.

-In addition, the [Services](services) doc lists some web services that you may find useful when developing with Polymer (such as the Polygit development CDN for rapidly prototyping elements).
+In addition, the [Web services](services) page lists helpful services to speed up the development process.